List of general authorities (LDS Church): General Authority Seventies

 Those listed in this section are members of the First or Second Quorum of the Seventy.
-While each is assigned to a specific quorum, that affiliation is no longer being made public, with all General Authority Seventies being referred to with that generic designation.
+While each is assigned to a specific quorum, that affiliation is no longer being made public, with all General Authority Seventies being referred to with that generic designation..
+Beginning in 2026, area presidencies will have either 3 or 4 members as designated by the First Presidency, and the specific designation of counselors has been discontinued.